ARTIST & DESIGNER

 Artist Statement

 My art is an expression from within, a record of my journey as I move through my life.
-It is at times random as my attention flits from this to that, but other times I delve deeper, lingering in a period of that which comforts me.
-My inspiration draws upon everything around me.
-What I see, what I feel, interactions with others… I take it all in and focus falls upon whatever lights me up inside while working with whichever medium that calls to me.
+My inspiration draws upon everything around me — what I see, what I feel, my interactions with others — and I take it all in, sometimes moving quickly between ideas, sometimes lingering deep in one for a long while.
+Either way, focus falls upon whatever lights me up inside while working with whichever medium calls to me.

 About